-In a shadowy world seemingly ignored by regulators, something’s for sale that most people believe is theirs alone to know: bank account information.
+In a shadowy world seemingly ignored by regulators, dozens of private investigators and data brokers are selling private bank account information.

-Your account, your neighbor’s, your parents’ — all can be had for a price, and, even at a time of heightened interest in protecting personal privacy, little is being done to stop it.
+Your account, your neighbor’s, your parents’ — all can be had for a price, and, even at a time of heightened interest in protecting personal privacy, government authorities are doing little to stop it, an investigation by The Atlanta Journal-Constitution found.

-What the review found was companies seemingly thumbing their noses at long-standing federal regulations and policies put in place by the banks themselves to protect financial privacy.
+So companies seemingly thumb their noses at long-standing federal regulations and policies put in place by the banks themselves to protect financial privacy.

 Fees range from $200 to $500 per search.
 Turn-around times can range from a week to a month.
 Some even offer special deals for repeat customers.